 Recruiting agencies face a different challenge: managing outreach across multiple clients simultaneously.
 Each client has different roles, different employer brands, different messaging tones.
 An agency recruiter might run sequences for a fintech startup, a healthcare enterprise, and a SaaS mid-market company in the same week.
 That requires multi-client account management, brand-specific templates, and clear separation between client pipelines.

-Agencies also deal with candidate overlap.
-If you're reaching out to a software engineer for Client A and Client B, you need a system that prevents duplicate contacts and conflicting messages.
+Candidate overlap is another agency-specific challenge.
+When you reach out to a software engineer for Client A and Client B simultaneously, only a system with deduplication prevents conflicting messages.
 Without deduplication, you risk the candidate receiving two competing pitches from the same agency - a fast way to burn credibility.

 Pin supports agency multi-client workflows natively, letting recruiters manage outreach across multiple clients from a single account while keeping pipelines, messaging, and analytics separate per client.